- What is a Project Timeline?

 Benefits of Online Project Timeline Software

 Every project is impacted by the triple constraint of time, cost and scope.
-To start controlling the time and scope part of that important triangle, you need to have a project timeline.
+To start controlling the time and scope part of that important triangle, you need to create a project timeline during the planning stage.

 Tasks are given start and end dates and show on the timeline as a line connecting to points in time.
 If some of those tasks are dependent on another to start or finish, these task dependencies can be indicated on the project timeline as well.